-During a yoga class last year, my teacher shared this quote and it hit me like a ton of bricks.
+During a recent yoga class, my teacher shared this quote and it hit me like a ton of bricks:

 If, at any point in your life, you have been caught up in the achievement lifestyle or worked hard to meet the expectations of others, it probably resonates with you too.

 I have felt the strings being pulled in my life, being moved in directions I didn’t want to go.
 It would be easy to say, “I didn’t have a choice.
 There’s so much pressure from family, friends and society as a whole!”
-But that’s a false narrative.
+But that’s BS.

-I let my strings be pulled because I didn’t take the time to really get to know myself and what I wanted.
+I allowed my strings to be pulled because I didn’t take the time to really get to know myself and what I wanted.
 I was looking outside myself for direction, for someone to tell me what path would lead to success.

 It wasn’t until I stopped trying to fit the mould, stopped doing what others thought I should do that I started to feel energized and on purpose in my life.
 I wasn’t just happy on the outside anymore.
 As I took the time to reflect on who I wanted to be rather than what I should do, I began to feel intrinsically happy.